quinn2liu/red-door/RedDoor/README.md

     -  Add Image Compression for image upload

-    - Add some form of version tracking (only update model data if there are changes)
+    - Add some form of version tracking (only update model/images data if there are changes)

     Questions: